Getting started

 If you run a custom OS or bare metal instance, you can also add the hypervisor to your metal or existing node image via our installer.

-Apply Edera Protect Runtime Class
+Apply Edera Runtime Class

 installs itself as a custom runtime class.
 Simply kubectl apply

-the Edera Protect runtime class in
+the Edera runtime class in

 Kubernetes, and it will become available for the cluster.